-There are graphic photographs, remnants of the attack and stories to be heard from survivors.
+There are graphic photographs, remnants of the attack and stories to be heard from survivors and witnesses.
 Don’t be surprised if you shed a tear or two and find yourself suddenly overwhelmed with emotion.
 I always end up teary eyed when I’m here.
 And honestly, I hope you get emotional, too.
 It’s an unforgettable and incredibly moving experience.

 Aloha with love,

 Pearl Harbor National Memorial Update: Due to the pandemic, policies, hours, and events are constantly changing.
 Please check the National Park Service website for accurate information regarding your visitation date.

 - Things you should know about Pearl Harbor

 - Where are the Pearl Harbor Historic Sites?

 - What’s not allowed at Pearl Harbor?